Massimo Coda: Parma

-In June 2013, Coda joined Parma for an undisclosed fee.
+In June 2013, he joined Parma for an undisclosed fee.
 On 1 July 2013, Coda was loaned to Slovenian club Gorica along with Bright Addae, Daniele Bazzoffia, Uroš Celcer, Alex Cordaz, Sebestyén Ihrig-Farkas, Alen Jogan, Gianluca Lapadula, Floriano Vanzo and Fabio Lebran (Crotone/Parma).
 The deals were finalized on 12 July.
-In the Slovenian PrvaLiga Coda made 33 appearances and scored 18 goals, finishing the 2013–14 Slovenian PrvaLiga second among the league's top goalscorers.
-After one season of playing in Slovenia he returned to Parma and made his Serie A debut for the club during the 2014–15 season.
-On 21 September 2014, on a match against Chievo, he came to the pitch as a substitute in the 63rd minute and finished the match with a goal and two assists, helping his side to a 3–2 away win.
-Coda was released by Parma in summer 2015 due to bankruptcy of the club.
+In the Slovenian PrvaLiga, he made 33 appearances and scored 18 goals, finishing the 2013–14 Slovenian PrvaLiga season second among the league's top goalscorers.
+After one season of playing in Slovenia, Coda returned to Parma and made his Serie A debut for the club during the 2014–15 season.
+On 21 September 2014, in a match against Chievo, he came on to the pitch as a substitute in the 63rd minute and finished the match with a goal and two assists, helping his side to a 3–2 away win.
+Coda was released by Parma in the summer of 2015, following the club's bankruptcy.

 Salernitana

-On 29 August 2015, Coda signed for Salernitana on a three-year contract.
+On 29 August 2015, he signed for Salernitana on a three-year contract.

 Benevento

-On 1 July 2017, he joined Serie A newcomers Benevento.
+On 1 July 2017, Coda joined Serie A newcomers Benevento.
 He spent three seasons in Benevento, scoring 34 goals in 95 games.

 Lecce

-On 26 August 2020, he joined Lecce.
-He ended the 2020–21 Serie B season as the league's top scorer with 22 goals, becoming the first Lecce player to be crowned top scorer in the Serie B and helping the club to achieve play-offs.
+On 26 August 2020, Coda joined Lecce.
+He ended the 2020–21 Serie B season as the league's top scorer with 22 goals, becoming the first Lecce player to be crowned top scorer in Serie B and helping the club to reach the play-offs.
 In the following season he was the league's top scorer for a second time with 20 goals, helping Lecce to achieve promotion to Serie A.

 Genoa

-On 30 June 2022 Coda signed with Genoa.
+On 30 June 2022, Coda signed for Genoa.

-On 27 August 2023, Coda returned on loan to Cremonese, with an option to buy.
+On 27 August 2023, he returned on loan to Cremonese, with an option to buy.

+Sampdoria

+Coda signed for Sampdoria in the summer of 2024.
+In June 2025, he scored in the relegation playout against Salernitana, a match that was abandoned and subsequently forfeited after Salernitana fans rioted, with Sampdoria being awarded a 3–0 victory, thus avoiding relegation from Serie B. In February 2026 he became the all-time goalscorer in Serie B, surpassing the record of 135 previously held by Stefan Schwoch, after scoring against Südtirol.
+He left Sampdoria in July 2026.